Trump Urges Republicans To Back Big Virus Stimulus Package - UrduPoint

 But on Tuesday, Pelosi told lawmakers they would remain in Washington until they take action on the Federal aid, according to US media.

-Trump's chief of staff, Mark Meadows, said Wednesday that there is "a growing sense that there are still some real needs to be addressed."
+Trump's chief of staff, Mark Meadows, said Wednesday that there is "a growing sense that there are still some real needs to be addressed.""If the speaker is saying she's willing to stay in until a deal gets done, that's also another encouraging sign," he said.

+"The biggest stumbling block is if we use this pandemic as a bailout mechanism for poorly run states," Meadows said.
+"That would be a very difficult hurdle to overcome."